-Data Science Vs Business Analytics; Do You Know the Difference?
+Data Science Vs. Business Analytics; Do You Know the Difference?

-It is a well-placed fact that data has become the driving force of all the big and small organisations.
+It is a well-placed fact that data has become the driving force of all the big and small organizations.
 Today, companies, independent of their shape or size, rely on data to increase their customer experience and sales.
 We can say that data and its decryption is touching new heights.
 A significant chunk of the fortune 500 companies rely on data to get the best of their services.

 Ever wondered what the name of that specific course that teaches the decryption of the terabytes of data present over the internet is?
 If not, Data Science is the name.
 However, the mass generally gets confused between a similar aspect of Data Science that, when merged with Business to study statistical data, is known as Business Analytics.